 Overshot or undershot jaw

-The NEMDA Breed Standard PDF in the left column provides a printable version of the Breed Standard.
+The PDF version of the EMD Breed Standard can be downloaded for a printable version of the Breed Standard.